Emil Wolf: Life and career

 Wolf was born into a Jewish family in Prague, Czechoslovakia.
 He was forced to leave his native country when the Germans invaded.
 After brief periods in Italy and France (where he worked for the Czech government in exile), he moved to the United Kingdom in 1940.
 He received his B.Sc. in Mathematics and Physics (1945), and Ph.D. in Mathematics from Bristol University, England, in 1948.
 Between 1951 and 1954 he worked at the University of Edinburgh with Max Born, writing the famous textbook Principles of Optics now usually known simply as Born and Wolf.
-After a period on the Faculty of the University of Manchester, he moved to the United States in 1959 to take a position at the University of Rochester.
+He joined the Faculty of the University of Manchester, where he did some of his best-known work, establishing the foundations of optical coherence theory.
+He moved to the United States in 1959 to take a position at the University of Rochester.
 He became a naturalized U.S. citizen and was the Wilson Professor of Optical Physics at the University of Rochester.
 He was president of the Optical Society of America in 1978.
 Until his death Wolf resided in Cloverwood in Pittsford, New York, with his wife.

 Wolf predicted a new mechanism that produces redshift and blueshift, that is not due to moving sources (Doppler effect), that has subsequently been confirmed experimentally (called the Wolf effect).
 Technically, he found that two non-Lambertian sources that emit beamed energy, can interact in a way that causes a shift in the spectral lines.
 It is analogous to a pair of tuning forks with similar frequencies (pitches), connected together mechanically with a sounding board; there is a strong coupling that results in the resonant frequencies getting "dragged down" in pitch.
 The Wolf effect can produce either redshifts or blueshifts, depending on the observer's point of view, but is redshifted when the observer is head-on.
 A subsequent 1999 article by Sisir Roy et al. have suggested that the Wolf effect may explain discordant redshift in certain quasars.

 Wolf remained an active teacher, researcher and author well into his 80s.
 He died on June 2, 2018, aged 95.